-President seeks ulema’s role in promoting population welfare
+President seeks Ulema’s role in promoting population welfare

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 The president made these remarks during a briefing on the population welfare steps being taken in Khyber Pakhtunkhwa here at the Governor House.
-Alvi underscored the need for proactive involvement of Ulema and religious leaders for promoting population welfare and healthy family norms.
+President Alvi underscored the need for proactive involvement of Ulema and religious leaders for promoting population welfare and healthy family norms.
 The president was briefed about the steps being taken for the population welfare/control and maternal health in the province.
-He emphasised for timely legislation regarding population welfare and asked the KP government to take necessary measures to promote family planning as a basic human right.
-He also said that appropriate communication strategy should be devised by engaging media in dissemination of relevant information regarding family planning.
-The meeting was attended by Dr Faisal Sultan, SAPM on Health, Shaukat Yousafzai and other officials.